 Lisbon is easily one of Europe’s most beautiful capitals, owing to its old center situated along 7 hills, and the colorful building style using azulejo tiles — the use of which can be traced back to the Moorish conquests of the 13th century.

 Airbnb is a regulated activity in Lisbon.
-The number of Airbnbs has been capped in the central historical areas to prevent the housing situation from becoming unbalanced.
+The number of Airbnbs has been capped in the central historical areas to maintain a balanced housing situation.

 One of the best things about Airbnb is that you can stay in a local neighborhood, away from where most of the big hotels are, and truly get a sense of the city.
 The following areas are all among the best for finding Airbnbs in Lisbon.